Definitions & Acronyms

 Pardon.
 A form of executive clemency which absolves an individual from the legal consequences of their crime and conviction.
 There are several categories of pardons, including full pardons, conditional pardons, and pardons based on innocence.

 Parole Division (PD).
-The TDCJ division responsible for operating the state's adult parole system and supervising offenders on parole or mandatory supervision.
+The TDCJ division responsible for operating the state's adult parole system and supervising inmates on parole or mandatory supervision.
 The PD does not, however, make decisions to grant, deny, or revoke parole or mandatory supervision.
 See Texas Board of Pardons and Paroles.

 Parolee.
 A convicted felon released from incarceration to serve a portion of their sentence under supervision in the community (parole).
 A parolee reports on a regular schedule to a parole officer, and must obey specific conditions of release until the original sentence is completed.

-Parole Eligibility: An offender's parole eligibility is determined by the laws in effect on the date the offense was committed, the offense of conviction, and the sentence.
+Parole Eligibility: An inmate's parole eligibility is determined by the laws in effect on the date the offense was committed, the offense of conviction, and the sentence.
 The BPP has complete discretion in parole decisions.

 Parole Officer (PO).
 An employee of the TDCJ-PD who is responsible for supervising releasees under parole or mandatory supervision.